 ‘On the front page, mate.
 Right-hand side, at the bottom.’

 Suddenly the noise started.
 2:55.
 Jean-Michel Jarre’s Equinoxe pt5, no less.
 The man, and his boy looked up.
-The team was coming out of the tunnel, alongside their counterparts – only the mascots attached to each players’ hand standing in the way.
+The team was coming out of the tunnel, alongside their counterparts.
+Ready for battle.
+Mascots attached to each player’s hand.
 Boys and girls, probably no older than his son.
 Beaming smiles.
 So happy.

 Their parents must be so proud.